Kate Snell

 Kate Snell is a British author and filmmaker.
 She researched the life of Princess Diana and published a book, Diana: Her Last Love (2000), which is the basis for the film, Diana (2013) and British Indian actor Naveen Andrews as Dr. Hasnat Khan.
 A reissue of Diana: Her Last Love appeared as a tie-in to the film and was published in August 2013 by Andre Deutsch, an imprint of Carlton Books.

 Snell's book Deceived (2007), about conman Robert Freegard, who posed as a spy for 10 years, was published by Orion Books.
 Deceived was written following the 2005 production of the award-winning feature-length documentary, The Spy Who Stole My Life, which was directed by Snell and produced by her production company, Creative Touch Films.

+Her book The Care Home Swindler was published by Sphere in March 2026.

 Snell is a former reporter for the BBC's Woman’s Hour, a producer of BBC current affairs programme Panorama, and Series Producer for the BBC’s foreign affairs strand Correspondent.

-Snell has directed numerous documentaries, including an examination of Shell’s role in the execution of human rights activist Ken Saro-Wiwa; an undercover exposé of the treatment of circus animals, which culminated in the conviction of Mary Chipperfield for cruelty to animals; and a film for BBC2 on Israel at 50.
-She was the executive producer of Channel 4’s profile of Cherie Blair.
-During the Clinton administration, Snell gained behind-the-scenes access to the White House, becoming the first television director ever to film the ‘gaggle’ – the morning meeting between the President’s communications director and the White House press corps.
-She co-founded Creative Touch Films Ltd where she was the creative director for over 100 hours of prime time documentaries, commissioned by UK terrestrials and National Geographic International.
-Between 2021 - 2024 she was the London head of Firefly Films: www.firefly.rs responsible for their international drama slate.
-As of 2024 she was working on a new true crime narrative non-fiction to be published by Little Brown, Spring 2026.